Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/experience-platform-extension/edge-network-api-reference.md

     @objc public let payload: [[String: Any]]?
 }
 ```

-See [Edge Extension Usage](https://github.com/adobe/aepsdk-edge-ios/blob/main/docs/ExtensionUsage.md) for more examples.

 {% endtab %}
 {% endtabs %}

 ### ExperienceEvent

-Experience Event is the event to be sent to Adobe Experience Edge Network.
+Experience Event is the event to be sent to Adobe Experience Platform Edge Network.
 The XDM data is required for any Experience Event being sent using the Edge extension.

 {% tabs %}